Best Snorkel Spots in Cozumel!

 Best Snorkel Spots in Cozumel

-Did you know that Cozumel has the largest barrier reef system in the Western Hemisphere?
+Cozumel has the largest barrier reef system in the Western Hemisphere!
 Discovered by Cousteau, Cozumel boasts the second largest coral reef in the world: the great Mesoamerican Barrier Reef.
-Along with this comes near-perfect diving conditions ~ plus sea turtles, sharks, manta rays, schools of colorful fish, starfish (especially at El Cielo), & all kinds of marine life.
+Along with this comes near-perfect, crystal -clear diving conditions ~ with sea turtles, sharks, manta rays, schools of colorful fish, starfish (especially at El Cielo), & all kinds of marine life.
 Not to mention, the reef itself.

-Here’s the general rule of thumb for finding the best snorkel spots in Cozumel: if it’s a white, sandy beach ~ the snorkeling will likely be shitty.
+Here’s the general rule of thumb for finding the best snorkel spots in Cozumel: if it’s a white, sandy beach ~ the snorkeling won’t be good.
 If it’s a rocky, dark shore ~ chances are, it will be great for snorkeling.
-If your feet are sensitive (or you’re snorkeling with kids), you may want to get waterproof booties for easier walking along the shore.
+If your feet are sensitive (or you’re snorkeling with kids), bring waterproof booties for easier walking along the shore.

 White, sandy beach = BAD for snorkeling!